Lists of hospitals in Africa

-This is a list of hospitals for each country in Africa.
+The following are lists of hospitals for each country in Africa:

 Sovereign states

 In 2018, Nigeria had the largest number of hospitals in sub-Saharan Africa, with 879.
 Other countries in this region with large numbers of hospitals include Democratic Republic of Congo (435), Kenya (399) and South Africa (337).

 The following list shows links to Lists of healthcare and hospital articles where they exist in Wikipedia and categories for hospitals in sovereign states in Africa.
 The numbers in parentheses are the numbers of current articles in the category for hospitals in each state.